Ali Irsan: Bagherzadeh's murder

-Bagherzadeh was murdered while in her father's car, outside of her parents' residence on January15, 2012.
+Bagherzadeh was murdered while in her father's car, outside of her parents' residence on January 15, 2012.
 Bagherzadeh was 30 at the time of her death.
 The triggerman, using a .38-caliber handgun, shot Bagherzadeh through Alrawabdeh's passenger side window, hitting Bagherzadeh in the head with one bullet that went through the passenger side window of the car she drove.
 Alrawabdeh stated that Nasim Irsan (نسیم عرسان), Irsan's son, was the shooter.

 Bagherzadeh was driving home while talking on the telephone with a former boyfriend.
 Up to three other bullets were fired at her car.
-Police found her body around 12:30a.m.; a shooting had first been reported around 11:45p.m.
+Police found her body around 12:30 a.m.; a shooting had first been reported around 11:45 p.m.
 Prosecutors stated that Irsan, Alrawabdeh, and Nasim Irsan were together in a car.
-At 12:30a.m. a Texas Department of Public Safety (DPS) officer stopped the car going 79 miles per hour, above the speed limit, on Interstate 45, while returning to Montgomery County.
+At 12:30 a.m. a Texas Department of Public Safety (DPS) officer stopped the car going 79 miles per hour, above the speed limit, on Interstate 45, while returning to Montgomery County.
 Irsan was given a warning and allowed to leave after he stated he was trying to get a drink to deal with a diabetic condition.
 Initially no leads were announced, and Crime Stoppers stated that there was a $250,000 reward for information that could solve the case.
 Craig Malisow of the Houston Press described the sum as a "record-high award".
 Shortly after the killings, Bagherzadeh's allies and friends believed that the Iranian government had had Bagherzadeh assassinated.
 Authorities had questioned Ali Irsan, as Nesreen had stated he was a culprit, but authorities did not keep him in custody as they lacked sufficient evidence.